| ||||||

-The FrontPage Server Extensions must be installed and executed using the native Administrator account on both Windows Server 2008 and Vista.
+The FrontPage Server Extensions must be installed and executed using the native Administrator account, user name Administrator, on Windows Server 2008, Vista, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012 and Windows Server 2012 R2.

 The FrontPage Server Extensions kit is intended to run on Vista Ultimate, Vista Business, Vista Enterprise and Vista Home Premium.

-After installation, I tried to extend the web site but received an error saying ‘_vit_bin’ could not be accessed.
+After installation, I tried to extend the web site but received an error saying ‘_vti_bin’ could not be accessed.

-· FrontPage Server Extensions is a legacy application that requires the user to be logged on as the native Administrator account.
+· FrontPage Server Extensions is a legacy application that requires the user to be logged on as the native Administrator account, user name Administrator.

 1. I tried to install on Vista Ultimate but the installation failed right away with ‘An internal error has occurred. ( ) Installation ended prematurely because of an error.’